DoD-Platform-One/bigbang/docs/developer/package-integration/testing.md

 echo "-----------------------------------------"
 ```

-More information on cypress tests and creating tests with scripts for testing non-UI portions of an app can be found [here](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-tests.md)
+More information on cypress tests and creating tests with scripts for testing non-UI portions of an app can be found [here](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-tests.md).

 ## Validation

 To validate these changes and view the cypress test we can create a merge request with these changes and a pipeline will automatically kick off deploying our package and running the helm tests.
-Artifacts of these tests (screenshots and videos) are stored in the `Clean Install`, `Upgrade`, and `Integration Test` Jobs.
+Artifacts of these tests (e.g., screenshots and videos) are stored in the `Clean Install`, `Upgrade`, and `Integration Test` Jobs.
 Just click one of the jobs and there will be `job artifacts` on the right pane.